 My grandfather was one of the first Conservation Agents in Missouri, yet he and my grandmother were die-hard Democrats, doing their best to lead and implement Great Society programs to help the poor and the elderly.
-Where they farmed, in Harrison County, Missouri, there didn’t talk about sustainability or resilience, but they knew that good farmers followed ecologically sound conservation practices.
+Where they farmed, in Harrison County, Missouri, people didn’t talk about sustainability or resilience, but they knew that good farmers followed ecologically sound conservation practices.
 Everyone, they said, knew who the good farmers were and those were the ones who would last and succeed.
 Today we’d call them the resilient farmers.

 The opposite of my grandparents is the die-hard Republican farmer of today who plants vast acreages of monocrops, tears out fence rows wherever he can, relies on spray planes and anhydrous ammonia, often sets up concentrated animal feedlots, and seldom lives on the land he farms.
 He manipulates the political system and his land to extract maximal profit while living far from the spray planes spewing toxic chemicals on his land.

 We encounter more than a few of these farmers in the flat and rich farmland of the Mississippi Delta adjacent to our Ozarks.
 This morning driving through the Arkansas portion of the Delta to Meadowcreek, I had to roll up my windows at 6 am as a spray plane hit me with God-knows-what chemical meant for the soybean crop beside the road.
 Luckily, I was on my way to Meadowcreek where there are no spray planes.

 If you believe the typical American conservative is evil, you won’t get much disagreement at Meadowcreek.
 The people who come and live at Meadowcreek are almost universally liberal–as the American political discourse typically defines liberal and conservative.
 Bernie Sanders seems to be the universal choice for the 2016 Presidential election.